 Go to Paper Submission Policies and Instructions page for more information.

 Invited Talks, Panels, Poster Session, Lightning Talks, and BoFs

 In addition to the refereed papers and the keynote presentation, the technical program will include invited talks, panel discussions, a poster session, lightning talks, and Birds-of-a-Feather sessions (BoFs).
 You are invited to make suggestions regarding topics or speakers in any of these sessions via email to the contacts listed below or to the program co-chairs at firstname.lastname@example.org.

 Invited talks and panel discussions will be held in parallel with the refereed paper sessions.
 Please submit topic suggestions and talk and panel proposals via email to email@example.com by January 31, 2023.

 Would you like to share a provocative opinion, an interesting preliminary work, or a cool idea that will spark discussion at this year's USENIX Security Symposium?
-The poster session is the perfect venue to introduce such new or ongoing work.
+The poster session is the perfect venue to introduce such new or ongoing work (note that this year all poster submissions should present unpublished work).
 Poster presenters will have the entirety of the evening reception to discuss their work, get exposure, and receive feedback from attendees.

-To submit a poster, please submit a draft of your poster, in PDF (maximum size 36" by 48"), or a one-page abstract via the poster session submission form, which will be available here soon, by July 6, 2023.
+To submit a poster, please submit a draft of your poster, in PDF (maximum size 36" by 48"), or a one-page abstract via the poster session submission form by July 6, 2023.
 Decisions will be made by July 13, 2023.
 Posters will not be included in the proceedings but may be made available online if circumstances permit.
 Poster submissions must include the authors' names, affiliations, and contact information.
 At least one author of each accepted poster must register for and attend the Symposium to present the poster.